 Sydney Writers’ Festival

 The Sydney Writers' Festival is a week-long event that hosts over 300 events about books and ideas.
-This year, the festival will feature the likes of George Saunders, Behrouz Boochani and Fatima Bhutto.
+This year, the festival will happen at the University of New South Whales and the program will feature 262 Australian Speakers and 18 international speakers.

 Sydney in May: Essentials